aistabci/abci-docs/en/docs/tips/jupyter-notebook.md

 ## Using Singularity

 Instead of installing pip, you can also use a container image with Jupyter Notebook installed.
-For example, the TensorFlow Docker image provided in [NGC](../ngc.md) has Jupyter Notebook installed as well as TensorFlow.
+For example, the TensorFlow Docker image provided in [NVIDIA NGC](ngc.md) has Jupyter Notebook installed as well as TensorFlow.

 ### Build a container image